It is characterized by an altered and speedy heart rate.

 Each time the signal completes the circuit, the impulse spreads to the rest of the heart, forcing it to beat rapidly.

-The presence of supraventricular tachycardias in general is not very risky.
+The presence of supraventricular tachycardias, in general, is not very risky.

 There are many additional subtypes of supraventricular tachycardia:

 - Atrioventricular node reentry tachycardia: is a shunt near the atrioventricular node.
 Special cells near the atrioventricular node allow the impulse to travel at different speeds.
-A circuit is created when the impulse leaves the fast cells and returns through the slow cells.
+A circuit is created when the impulse leaves the fast cells and returns through the dead cells.

-- Atrioventricular Reciprocal Tachycardia: The impulse starts normally but travels back to the atria through an additional pathway between the atrium and the ventricle.
+- Atrioventricular Reciprocal Tachycardia: The impulse starts typically but travels back to the atria through an additional pathway between the atrium and the ventricle.
 This type of tachycardia is most often associated with Wolff-Parkinson-White syndrome.

 - Junctional tachycardia: The abnormal impulse starts from the atrioventricular node between the atria and the ventricles.
 This type is more common after heart surgery.

 There are specific symptoms that are commonly experienced in these types, and they are: